Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Introduction

-We illustrate the approach on a spatio-temporal urban mobility application, given that urban population density dynamics are highly variable both in space and time.
-In this application, building a Bayesian spatio-temporal model able to accurately predict future population dynamics, is of paramount importance to decision-makers in the context of urban planning (e.g., who must plan for resource allocation, divert traffic and increase mobile network capabilities temporarily) but has far-reaching implications related to the environment, economy, and health \citep{data4010008}.
+We demonstrate our novel approach with spatio-temporal areal data, where measurements are collected over time at various areal units, and a neighboring matrix allows calculating the distance between the different units.
+In particular, we consider an urban mobility application, given that urban population density dynamics are highly variable both in space and time.
+For such applications, building a Bayesian spatio-temporal model that accurately predicts future population dynamics, is of paramount importance to decision-makers in the context of urban planning (e.g., who must plan for resource allocation, divert traffic and increase mobile network capabilities temporarily) but has far-reaching implications related to the environment, economy, and health \citep{data4010008}.
 In particular, the latter link became even more evident in the context of the COVID-19 pandemic.
 Analyzing mobile phone traffic data as a proxy for population mobility has been widely employed in the past years \citep[e.g.,][and references therein]{deville2014dynamic, peters2017dynamic, data4010008, bernini2019time}, with applications ranging from population density estimation in the absence of census data \citep{wardrop2018spatially} to traffic prediction \citep[e.g.,][]{iqbal2014development} and to modeling the spread of epidemics \citep[e.g.,][]{cinnamon2016evidence,bonato2020mobile}.
-Given the high-dimensionality of the mobile phone data, only few studies have focused on sophisticated (Bayesian) modeling tools in an urban planning context. \cite{modelac} build a spatio-temporal model with spatial clustering of the locations in Milan using data from an Italian telecommunications company; \cite{wang2021bayesian} conducted an empirical study in Shenzhen, China where they include the population statistics and indices for mixed-use to explore the spatial pattern of population fluctuation in a Bayesian model.
+Given the high dimensionality of mobile phone data, only a few studies have focused on sophisticated (Bayesian) modeling tools in an urban planning context. \cite{modelac} build a spatio-temporal model with spatial clustering of the locations in Milan using data from an Italian telecommunications company; \cite{wang2021bayesian} conducted an empirical study in Shenzhen, China where they include the population statistics and indices for mixed-use to explore the spatial pattern of population fluctuation in a Bayesian model.

 For illustration purposes, we employ in this work open source data from the ``Telecom Italia Big Data Challenge'', which contains telecommunications activity aggregated over a fixed spatial grid of the city of Milan during the months of November and December 2013.
-Our results provide a deeper understanding of urban dynamics in Milan in terms of the best performing model which identifies areal clusters and in terms of property satisfaction.
+Our results provide a deeper understanding of urban dynamics in Milan in terms of the best-performing model which identifies clusters of areas with similar temporal patterns and in terms of when and how well the formulated properties are satisfied.